Home · Blog · Equipment Types

 Structural condition, pin and clevis condition, load capacity markings, certification

-LOLER Regulation 7 requires all lifting accessories to be marked with their safe working load (SWL) and — where relevant — the mode of use that corresponds to that SWL (e.g. single leg, double leg, choked).
+LOLER Regulation 7 requires all lifting accessories to be marked with their safe working load (SWL) and, where relevant, the mode of use that corresponds to that SWL: single leg, double leg, choked.
 Accessories without legible SWL markings must be taken out of service until remarked or replaced.
 The competent person checks marking compliance as part of the thorough examination.
+Colour-coded tags are widely used to show examination status and the next due date.

 Most sites have far more lifting accessories than lifting machines.
-A single overhead crane might be used with 40 or 50 separate slings, chains, and shackles — each requiring individual examination and a separate entry in the examination report.
-Managing this at scale in spreadsheets is where most compliance gaps originate: accessories get missed, combined into batches with single report dates, or examined but not recorded individually.
+A single overhead crane may be used with 40 or 50 separate slings, chains, and shackles.
+Each one requires individual examination and a separate entry in the report.
+Managing this at scale in spreadsheets is where most compliance gaps originate: accessories get missed, combined into batches with single report dates, or examined but not individually recorded.

 How often must lifting accessories be inspected under LOLER?+

 Every 6 months.
 Regulation 9(3)(a) of LOLER 1998 requires lifting accessories to be thoroughly examined at least every 6 months.
-This applies to all lifting accessories regardless of how frequently they are used — a chain sling used once a year still requires 6-monthly examination.
+This applies to all lifting accessories regardless of how frequently they are used.
+A chain sling used twice a year still requires 6-monthly examination.

 What counts as a lifting accessory under LOLER?+